veeto

 Summary

-Assembly Member Valencia's privacy protection measure for California's Universal Lifeline Telephone Service program would prohibit the Public Utilities Commission, program administrators, and service providers from sharing applicant or subscriber information with government agencies without a court order.
-The legislation establishes new data handling protocols for the low-income telephone assistance program while maintaining agencies' ability to verify participant eligibility.
+Assembly Member Valencia's privacy protection measure for California's Universal Lifeline Telephone Service program prohibits the Public Utilities Commission, program administrators, and service providers from sharing applicant or subscriber information with government agencies or immigration authorities without a court order.
+The legislation establishes that while social security numbers may be requested during the application process, they cannot be required for program participation.

 Key Dates